priyanshu2003719/Customer-Segmentation-Analysis/README.md

 <img width="540" height="471" alt="image" src="https://github.com/user-attachments/assets/d2016dc9-0151-4dce-8f7e-f59e7d490a40" />

+### **Code Explanation: Gender Distribution Bar Chart**

-## counts the number of occurrences of each gender in your dataset and creates a vertical bar chart to represent those counts.
-It is used for exploratory data analysis (EDA) to check for "class imbalance."
-Understanding the gender split helps determine if your customer segments will be skewed toward one group or if the mall attracts a balanced audience.
+**This code counts the number of occurrences of each gender in your dataset and creates a **vertical bar chart** to represent those counts.** **It is used for **exploratory data analysis (EDA)** to check for "class imbalance."
+Understanding the gender split helps determine if your customer segments will be skewed toward one group or if the mall attracts a balanced audience.**

+---

 ### **Understanding the Output (The Plot)**

 * **The X-Axis:** Displays the categories being compared (**Female** and **Male**).
 * **The Y-Axis:** Represents the **Count** (the total number of customers in each category).
 * **The Bars:** The height of each bar corresponds to the number of people.
     * **Female Bar:** You will notice this bar is higher (112), showing that women make up the majority of the sampled customers.
     * **Male Bar:** This bar is lower (88), showing fewer male customers in this specific dataset.
 * **`plt.bar_label`:** This is the line that adds the exact numbers (**112** and **88**) directly on top of the bars, making the chart much easier to read at a glance without having to guess the values from the Y-axis.